The Little Clowns of Happytown: Characters

 Big Top - The main protagonist and leader of the Little Clowns.
 He loves to tell jokes.
 He wears a top hat in the style of a Ringmaster.

 Blooper - He's a clumsy clown that does physical comedy.
 He is also involved in many acts by accident.

 Hiccup - She is Blooper's younger sister.
 She loves to sing songs but often hiccups when she talks.

 Tickles - She loves to giggle and can fix anything.

 Pranky - He loves to prank people by throwing custard pies at them only sometimes he gets them in his face by accident.

 Badum-Bump - Big Top's younger brother and he only speaks by making sounds.

 Rover - Badum-Bump's pet elephant and partner.

 Clownimals - The colorful clown-like animals that accompanies the little clowns.
 Badum-Bump is the only one who understands them.
-There is 9 of them.
-Lion, Tiger, Bear, Seal, Penguin, Giraffe, Rhino, Zebra and a Kangaroo.
+There are 9 of them: Lion, Tiger, Bear, Seal, Penguin, Giraffe, Rhino, Zebra, Kangaroo and more.

 Mr. Pickleherring - The kids' enthusiastic teacher often teaches them how to be funny and helps with their morals.

 Awful B. Bad - He's the main antagonist.
 He is also a man who wants the world to be gloomy just like him.